interest-protocol/interest-lst/README.md

 ## Repo Structure

+This module is structured to be easily upgraded to support Sui's latest Staking modules.

 - **lst:** The Interest LST modules
   - **assets** Assets minted by the protocol
     - **isui.move**: The Interest Sui Module